Education Volunteer Program

 As a non-profit the Elmwood Park Zoo depends on the generosity and support of volunteers to help deliver our mission, but we understand that not everyone can commit to a regular volunteer shift or may not be comfortable educating guests.
 The Community Volunteer Team (CVT) is designed for people who may have occasional availability or special skills to help with short term or single day projects.

-- PLEASE NOTE: Not all opportunities are a good fit for all potential volunteers, so please read the program descriptions carefully before submitting an application.
+- Not all opportunities are a good fit for all potential volunteers, so please read the program descriptions carefully before submitting an application.

 - We are unable to arrange job shadows or volunteer opportunities with our veterinary staff.

 - Additionally, our volunteer opportunities are primarily long-term.
-We invest a great deal of resources into our volunteer program and do not offer one-time or short-term opportunities apart from corporate volunteer days.
-Individual applicants must be willing to commit to at least one year of service at the Elmwood Park Zoo.
+We invest a great deal of resources into our volunteer program and do not offer one-time or short-term opportunity apart from corporate volunteer days.